ethz-asl/object_keypoints/README.md

 ### Collecting data

+To collect the data, run `scripts/record_keypoints_bag.sh <path-to-output-dir>`.
+Check in the file that only topics you want get recorded, but the default settings should be fine as well.

+#### Deprecated approach

 The script `scripts/collect_bags.py` is a helper program to assist in collecting data.
 It will use [rosbag](http://wiki.ros.org/rosbag) to record the camera topics and and transform messages.

 Run it with `python3 scripts/collect_bags.py --out <path-to-bag-output-folder>`.